HAL HF-24 Marut

-The HAL HF-24 Marut ("Spirit of the Tempest") was an Indian fighter-bomber aircraft of the 1960s.
-Developed by Hindustan Aeronautics Limited (HAL), with Kurt Tank as lead designer.
-The Project Engineer from HAL was George William Benjamin.
-It is the first Indian-developed jet aircraft, and the first Asian jet fighter (outside Russia/Soviet Union) to go beyond the test phase and into successful production and active service.
+The HAL HF-24 Marut ("Spirit of the Tempest") is an Indian jet fighter aircraft developed and manufactured by Hindustan Aeronautics Limited (HAL) during the 1960s and early 70s.
+The Marut was designed by the German aeronautical engineer Kurt Tank, with the Project Engineer being George William Benjamin.
+The aircraft was the first Indian-developed jet fighter.
 On 17 June 1961, the type conducted its maiden flight; on 1 April 1967, the first production Marut was officially delivered to the IAF.

-While the Marut had been envisioned as a supersonic-capable combat aircraft, it would never manage to exceed Mach 1.
+While the Marut had been envisioned as a supersonic-capable interceptor aircraft, it would never manage to exceed Mach 1.
 This limitation was principally due to the engines used, which in turn had been limited by various political and economic factors; multiple attempts to develop improved engines or to source alternative powerplants were fruitless.

 The Marut's cost and lack of capability in comparison to contemporary aircraft were often criticised.
+Nevertheless, the Marut performed relatively well in combat, primarily as a fighter-bomber in the ground attack role.
+Most notably participating in the Battle of Longewala during the Indo-Pakistani war of 1971.

-A total of 147 Maruts were manufactured, the majority for the Indian Air Force (IAF).
-While initially envisioned as a capable interceptor aircraft, it was primarily used for ground attack missions.
-In this role, the Marut saw combat during the Indo-Pakistani War of 1971, notably participating in the Battle of Longewala.
-By 1982, the Marut was increasingly obsolescent, and was gradually phased out during the late 1980s.
+A total of 147 Maruts were manufactured, with the Indian Air Force (IAF) being the sole operator.
+By 1982, the Marut was becoming increasingly obsolescent, and was gradually phased out during the late 1980s.

+The aircraft was named "Marut", after the storm gods of the Rig Veda, symbolising speed and power.
+This was part of a broader IAF tradition of Sanskrit-based naming for indigenously developed platforms.